Creature (miniseries)

-Creature is a 1998 American television miniseries starring Craig T. Nelson, Kim Cattrall and Matthew Carey.
+Creature is a 1998 American television miniseries starring Craig T. Nelson and Kim Cattrall with Colm Feore, Cress Williams, Michael Reilly Burke, Michael Michele and Giancarlo Esposito in supporting roles.
+The series aired on ABC from May 17 to May 18, 1998.
 It is based on the 1994 novel White Shark (re-published as Creature in 1997 concurrent with the film) by Jaws author Peter Benchley.
 The miniseries is about an amphibious shark-like monster terrorizing an abandoned secret military base and the people who live on the island where it is located.

 Plot

-The miniseries starts with Richland (Feore), who was sent to visit a government facility on a remote Caribbean island.
-He follows Peniston (Esposito) into the facility.
-The head scientist Dr. Bishop (Reineke) shows them the projects he is working on, including a shark and Human hybrid with the ability to adapt to any environment, (the creature).
+The miniseries starts with Richland, who was sent to visit a government facility on a remote Caribbean island.
+He follows Peniston into the facility.
+The head scientist Dr. Bishop shows them the projects he is working on, including a shark and Human hybrid with the ability to adapt to any environment, (the creature).
 It breaks free from its tank and kills Dr. Bishop.
 Richland orders Peniston to kill it, but Peniston instead traps the Creature in a containment unit and dumps it in the sea.

-25 years later Dr. Chase (Nelson), a marine biologist working in the same island, and his assistant, Tall Man (Williams), find a pregnant female great white shark trapped in Ben Mediera's (Alyward) nets.
+25 years later Dr. Chase, a marine biologist working in the same island, and his assistant, Tall Man, find a pregnant female great white shark trapped in Ben Mediera's nets.
 Dr. Chase sets it free.
-Meanwhile, a local fisherman, Puckett (Burke), retrieves the containment unit and accidentally releases the creature.
+Meanwhile, a local fisherman, Puckett retrieves the containment unit and accidentally releases the creature.
 Mediera is later eaten by the creature.
-Dr. Chase and Tall Man meet Dr. Macy (Cattrall), her sea lion named Robin, and Dr. Chase's son, Max (Carey), at the airport.
+Dr. Chase and Tall Man meet Dr. Macy, her sea lion named Robin, and Dr. Chase's son, Max, at the airport.
 As Dr. Chase and Dr. Macy prepare to go out on the ocean, Max goes into town.
-He meets the native kids including Elizabeth (Echikunwoke), the chief's daughter.
+He meets the native kids including Elizabeth, the chief's daughter.
 The local boys tell him he'll have to take the test of bravery and jump from a tall cliff.